UKHomeOffice/cop-ui/README.md

 # Matomo

 [Matomo](https://matomo.org/) tracking is implemented in this project.
-If you wish a particular route to to be tracked, just add the following code to the relevant component:
+If you wish a particular route to be tracked, just add the following code to the relevant component:

 ```javascript
 import { useEffect } from 'react';